 He smiled.
 "My place is nearby, if you'd like a nightcap."

 You kissed outside the club, to make certain there was no misunderstanding, and because you felt like it.
-You kissed him again outside his house, as he was fumbling for his keys in his ironic tote bag.
+You kissed him again outside his house, as he was fumbling for his keys.
 You both laughed.
-You were on a good footing: your shared knowledge of what would soon be happening gave you a skittishness of gesture; your intimacy was laced with laughter, with darting glances at one another.
+You were on a good footing: your shared knowledge of what would soon be happening gave you a skittishness of gesture; your intimacy was laced with laughter, with glances darted at one another.

 In his bedroom, a few minutes later, he says: